 Subscribe & support

-To read the book, subscribe to the Roots of Progress Substack.
+Read the book at the Roots of Progress Substack and subscribe to get future installments.
 To support this effort, make it a paid subscription!